obsidiansystems/obelisk/README.md

 ob deploy push
 ```

 `ob deploy push` will locally build your app and then transfer it, along with all the Nix package dependencies, via ssh to the EC2 instance.
-It will also configure Nginx so that the public port 80 proxies to the running app.

 At this point you are done.
-Your app will be accessible at `http://${HOSTNAME}`!
+Your app will be accessible at `https://${SSLHOST}`.

 ### Deploying an updated version